rivethealth/slice-db/README.md

 ## Transformation

-_TODO_
+See [formats/transform.yml](formats/transform.yml) for the JSONSchema.

 Replacements are deterministic for a given pepper.
-By default, the pepper is randomly geneated for a slice.
+By default, the pepper is randomly generated each run.
 You may specify it as `--pepper`.
 Note that possession of the pepper makes the data guessable.

 Transformation may operate an existing slice, or happen during the dump.